-- bile production that’s essential to digestion
+- bile production, which is essential to digestion

-- filtering of toxins from the body
+- filtering of toxins from your body

-- metabolism of carbohydrates, fats, and proteins
+- breakdown of carbohydrates, fats, and proteins

 - activation of enzymes, which are specialized proteins essential to body functions

 - synthesis of clotting factors